JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/README.md

 ## Known problems
-Changes are not persistent after reboot.
-You'll need to install the module again.
 If installation failed, check this [issue](https://github.com/JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/issues/4#issuecomment-905486393)
 If something didn't look right, do a reboot (or boot to windows) and play a little with some Predator Sense app to reset ACPI registers.